 Market Trends and Opportunities

 SEEK is a time and cost saving solution for patients as it reduces waiting time at clinics and face-to-face consultation with doctors.
-There distribution of manpower within primary care sector will allow intervention to more urgent medical needs.
+Redistribution of manpower within primary care sector will allow intervention to more urgent medical needs.

 Benefits